samba/samba.github.io/_drafts/2023-10-19-new-startup-new-team-new-game.md

 I've since joined a stealth startup working in AI.
 (Who doesn't love a buzzword?)
 Naturally my work also has something to do with Kubernetes, at this point.

-This project is uniquely ambitious though.
+This project is uniquely ambitious.
 While some weeks are harder than others, I know that every day is a step toward a bigger impact on an industry, and I sleep well knowing that my skills are applied in a multiplicative effect.

 I love the team I'm building.
-I love their attitude, always learning, always supporting each other, and moving as fast as possible toward something we've never done before.
+I love their attitude: always learning, always supporting each other, and moving as fast as possible toward something we've never done before.
 We believe we can do it, because we trust each other, and we're collectively accountable for our combined success.
+We listen humbly, because we value the diverse wisdom and experience, and we'll adapt our plans to avoid the problems we've seen before.
 We are in it, to win it, together.

 The methods I've learned for leadership, cultural influence, teaching, organizational evolution, systems thinking, customer empathy, product iteration, automation, and quality management all apply, every day.
 The principles of kindness, hope, persistence, determination, experimentation and collective learning all continue to prove worthy for the biggest undertaking I've contemplated.